evad1n/dotfiles/README.md

 Change terminal font in terminal preferences

 ### Vscode with zsh fonts
-Change font to meslo regular in vscode integrated terminal settings
+Change font to "MesloLGS NF" in vscode integrated terminal settings

 If this doesn't work lookup font name in OS fonts and set it as that